tytydraco/yessleep/out/Fine_feathered_foes.md

 “Is this really the time and place, Ava?”
 Jonah’s weak voice interrupts me as I pull off his jeans.

-“Oh God,” I cry in relief as I press my face into his bare chest, trying not to panic as I notice the two thin, bloodless teeth marks that decorate his left peck,“You’re okay,”
+“Oh God,” I cry in relief as I press my face into his bare chest, trying not to panic as I notice the two thin, bloodless teeth marks that decorate his left peck, “You’re okay."

 “Not if you keep straddling me harder than that snake,” he mumbles back, but he is smiling through pale, cracked lips.